orionnelson/Wff-Calculator/README.md

 and will probably just do both if exceptions are disabled or throw an exception as it is not in propper bracket notation WFF.

-Note Some textbooks use these types of functions and assume left to right progression for the same symbols most commonly (¬¬a).
+Note: Some textbooks use these types of functions and assume left to right progression for the same symbols most commonly (¬¬a).
 At this point in time this method is unsupported but may include in the future.
 Instead please resort to (¬(¬a)).